Recent Advances on Neural Network Pruning at Initialization: Introduction

 However, a newly surging pruning paradigm, \textbf{pruning at initialization} (PaI), is absent from these surveys (we are aware that PaI is discussed in one very recent survey~\cite{hoefler2021sparsity}, yet merely with one subsection; our paper aims to offer a \textit{more thorough and concentrated} coverage).
-Unlike traditional pruning (TP)\footnote{For easy understanding, we use the term ``traditional pruning'' to refer to the conventional 3-step pruning fashion.
-However, be mindful that there is actually \emph{no} clear concept or time boundary to define which method is ``traditional'' or ``non-traditional''.} (see Tab.~\ref{tab:differences}), PaI prunes a \textit{randomly initialized} dense network instead of a pretrained one.
+Unlike \textit{pruning after training} (PaT) (see Tab.~\ref{tab:differences}), PaI prunes a \textit{randomly initialized} dense network instead of a pretrained one.
 PaI aims to train (or purely select) a sparse network out of a randomly initialized dense network to achieve (close to) \textit{full accuracy} (the accuracy reached by the dense network).
-This had been believed unpromising as plenty of works have observed training the sparse network from scratch underperforms the traditional pruning, until recently, lottery ticket hypothesis (LTH)~\cite{frankle2019lottery} and SNIP~\cite{lee2019snip} successfully find sparse networks which can be trained from scratch to full accuracy.
+This had been believed unpromising as plenty of prior works have observed training the sparse network from scratch underperforms PaT, until recently, lottery ticket hypothesis (LTH)~\cite{frankle2019lottery} and SNIP~\cite{lee2019snip} successfully find sparse networks which can be trained from scratch to full accuracy.
 They open new doors to efficient sparse network training with possibly less cost.

 This paper aims to present a comprehensive coverage of this emerging pruning paradigm, discussing its historical origin, the status quo, and possible future directions.
 The rest of this paper is organized as follows.
-First, Sec.~\ref{sec:background} introduces the background of network pruning, consisting of a generic formulation of pruning and the classic topics in traditional pruning.
+First, Sec.~\ref{sec:background} introduces the background of network pruning, consisting of a generic formulation of pruning and the classic topics in PaT.
 Next, Sec.~\ref{sec:PaI} presents the thorough coverage of PaI methods.
 Then, Sec.~\ref{sec:open} summarizes the PaI fashion and discusses the open problems.
 Finally, Sec.~\ref{sec:conclusion} concludes this paper.